coolwaiman/CTF-Open-2019/CTF-Open-2019/README.md

 ## Simple Crypto 2 [100pt, 12/12 Solves]
 > I got another message from a friend, wzr%uL>6DD28606?4CJAE650FD:?80C@EcfN.
 Can you help me to decrypt it this time?

+### Idea
+- Assume wzr%uL = HKCTF
+- Translate HKCTF and wzr%u into ASCII form

+### Writeup
+- The ASCII in dec has shifted 47 position
+- It used ROT47 encode
+- Put it in https://www.dcode.fr/rot-cipher to decode the message

 ## Protect [100pt, 7/12 Solves]
 > The message is encrypted with a password with the provided script!
 Can you get us the password?